ros2/teleop_twist_joy/README.md

 This node provides no rate limiting or autorepeat functionality.
 It is expected that you take advantage of the features built into [joy](https://index.ros.org/p/joy/github-ros-drivers-joystick_drivers/#foxy) for this.

 ## Executables
-The package comes with a node, `teleop_node`, which may be used out of the box, this republishes Joy messages as scaled geometry_msgs/Twist messages.
+The package comes with a node, `teleop_node`, which may be used out of the box, this republishes sensor_msgs/Joy messages as scaled geometry_msgs/Twist messages.

 ## Subscribed Topics
-joy (sensor_msgs/Joy)
+- `joy (sensor_msgs/Joy)`
-Joystick messages to be translated to velocity commands.
+  - Joystick messages to be translated to velocity commands.

 ## Published Topics
-cmd_vel (geometry_msgs/Twist)
+- `cmd_vel (geometry_msgs/Twist)`
-Command velocity messages arising from Joystick commands.
+  - Command velocity messages arising from Joystick commands.

 ## Parameters
 - `axis_angular (int, default: 0)`